-Call your doctor if you suspect you have frostbite.
+Call your doctor if you suspect you have frostbite or hypothermia.
 Depending on the severity of your symptoms, you may be told to go to an emergency room.

 If you have time before your appointment, use the information below to get ready for your medical evaluation.

 What you can do

 - List any signs and symptoms you're experiencing and for how long.
 It will help your doctor to have as many details as possible about your cold exposure and to know if your signs and symptoms have changed or progressed.

 - List your key medical information, including any other conditions with which you've been diagnosed.
 Also list all medications you're taking, including over-the-counter medications and supplements.

 - Make a note of the date of your last tetanus shot.
 Frostbite increases risk of tetanus.
 If you haven't been vaccinated or if your last shot was more than 10 years ago, your doctor may recommend that you be vaccinated.

 - List questions to ask your doctor.
 Being prepared will help you make the most of the time you have with your doctor.